sunifyre/edx-documentation/en_us/shared/students/SFD_ORA.rst

 Submit a File with Your Response
 ***********************************

-If your assignment requires you to submit an image or other type of file to accompany your text response, you see **Browse** and **Upload your file** options below the response field.
+If your assignment requires you to submit images or other types of file to accompany your text response, you see **Browse** and **Upload files** options below the response field.

 .. note::

-   * You can upload only one file with your response.

-   * The file that you upload must be smaller than 5 MB in size.
+   * The cumulative size of the files that you upload must be less than 10 MB.

    * Image files can be in .jpg, .gif, or .png format.